jonnonz1/nz-statute-book/acts/public/2013/financial-reporting-act-2013.md

   (b)

 ### 45 Meaning of large
 (1) For the purposes of an enactment that refers to this section, an entity (other than an overseas company or a subsidiary of an overseas company) is large in respect of an accounting period if at least 1 of the following paragraphs applies:ExampleABC Limited has an accounting period of 1 April 2014 to 31 March 2015.The balance dates of the 2 preceding periods are 31 March 2013 and 31 March 2014.
 As at 31 March 2013, ABC Limited and its subsidiaries had total assets of $50 million.
 As at 31 March 2014, those total assets were $55 million.During the period 1 April 2012 to 31 March 2013, ABC Limited and its subsidiaries had total revenue of $25 million.
 During the period 1 April 2013 to 31 March 2014, that total revenue was $35 million.
-Given that the $33 million threshold in paragraph (b) is crossed in only 1 of those preceding periods, paragraph (b) is not satisfied.
-ABC Limited is not a large company in relation to the accounting period of 1 April 2014 to 31 March 2015.
+Given that the $33 million threshold in paragraph (b) is crossed in only 1 of those preceding periods, paragraph (b) is not satisfied.ABC Limited is not a large company in relation to the accounting period of 1 April 2014 to 31 March 2015.
   (a) as at the balance date of each of the 2 preceding accounting periods, the total assets of the entity and its subsidiaries (if any) exceed $66 million:
   (b) in each of the 2 preceding accounting periods, the total revenue of the entity and its subsidiaries (if any) exceeds $33 million.
 (2) For the purposes of an enactment that refers to this section, an overseas company or a subsidiary of an overseas company is large in respect of an accounting period if at least 1 of the following paragraphs applies:
   (a) as at the balance date of each of the 2 preceding accounting periods, the total assets of the entity and its subsidiaries (if any) exceed $22 million:
   (b) in each of the 2 preceding accounting periods, the total revenue of the entity and its subsidiaries (if any) exceeds $11 million.
+(2A) In addition,—
+  (a) an entity (other than an overseas company or a subsidiary of an overseas company) is large in respect of an accounting period if the entity has, on the balance date of the period, 1 or more subsidiaries that are large in respect of that accounting period under subsection (1):
+  (b) an overseas company or a subsidiary of an overseas company is large in respect of an accounting period if the entity has, on the balance date of the period, 1 or more subsidiaries that are large in respect of that accounting period under subsection (2).
-(3) Despite subsections (1) and (2), an entity is not large in respect of an accounting period (period A) if— (a) the entity was an inactive entity in respect of period A; and (b) the entity, within 5 months after the end of period A, delivers to the Registrar a declaration, in the prescribed form, stating that it was an inactive entity in respect of period A.
+(3) Despite subsections (1) to (2A), an entity is not large in respect of an accounting period (period A) if— (a) the entity was an inactive entity in respect of period A; and (b) the entity, within 5 months after the end of period A, delivers to the Registrar a declaration, in the prescribed form, stating that it was an inactive entity in respect of period A.
 (4) In subsection (3), an entity is an inactive entity in respect of an accounting period if,—